in

 Pinwheel

-Pinwheel pattern brickThe pinwheel brick pattern is more complicated than the first few discussed patterns.
+The pinwheel pattern is more complicated than the first few discussed patterns.
 This is primarily due to the brick-cutting skills needed to accomplish the pattern.

-The pattern looks like a pinwheel, using 4 whole bricks and 1 half brick (square).
+The pattern looks like a pinwheel, using 4 whole bricks and 1 half (square).
 The half-brick is placed at the center, with the 4 whole bricks surrounding it in a pinwheel design.

 Whorled

-Whorled red bricks patternWhorled is a brick pattern considered the most complex among the different brick bonds.
-The pattern is time-consuming, especially since it doesn’t just involve half bricks compared to the pinwheel brick pattern.
+Whorled is a pattern considered the most complex among the different brick bonds.
+The pattern is time-consuming, especially since it doesn’t just involve half bricks compared to the pinwheel pattern.

-There are also specifically-cut pieces of bricks needed to accomplish the whorled look.
+There are also specifically cut pieces of bricks needed to accomplish the whorled look.
 The installation is also difficult, and it may take a professional hand to install them.

 The middle of the pattern is a half-brick with 4 whole bricks around it to form a cross.
 4 specially-cut bricks are inserted in the spaces between the bricks in the cross.
 Bricks would then continue to surround the center circularly.

-Brick Walkway Materials
+Brick Materials For Walkways

-Materials and construction tools for brick walkwayNow let’s talk about brick footway materials after discussing patterns.
+Now let’s talk about footpath materials after discussing patterns.
 This is another element you must consider if you plan to have a brick walkway.

 Red Brick

 Traditionally, red bricks can be brown, orange, or red due to the clay they were made from.
 Since they are made from clay, bricks are durable because they don’t easily crack.
-It’s a natural and clean construction material.
-It’s the perfect DIY material because it is easy to work around.
-[Souce: The Brick Industry Association]

 They are also flexible in maintenance, especially since you only have to remove the damaged brick and replace it with a new one.